ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

 	- The next semester you have a brutal C class and being familiar with C will be super helpful
 - Work with a group
 - You're going to be that weird carrying around a vase of electronics all day :/
+- Projects will seem very difficult

 ## :sunny: Rising Junior Summer Break Tips
 - Again, no one expects you to have an internship at this point.
 If you do, you probably networked through your parents or family friends, which isn't a bad thing!
-- Again, get a job and in your spare time, you need to study the crap out of interview questions that you would be asked and  preparing your interview skills
+- Get a summer job and in your spare time, you **need** to study the crap out of interview questions that you would be asked and  preparing your interview skills
-- For Computer Engineering or Sowftware jobs, read cracking the code.
+- For Computer Engineering or Sowftware jobs, read "Cracking the Coding Interview" and practice questions on LeetCode.
 For EE, there are definitely some resources out there to study with
 - Junior Year Fall is when you are going to be busting your ass looking for an internship and you won't have any spare time to really study hard for those interviews, so get it out of the way now!
+You'll thank yourself later

 &nbsp;